 - Kraft paper export volumes contracted sharply in the fall of 2022, and from January to August 2023, they were significantly lower than a year earlier.
-However, since March 2023 they have been recovering on the month-on-month basis largely due to demand from China. - In the fourth quarter of 2023, kraft paper export volumes were 4% above the normal seasonal level and will likely peak in January 2024. - Kraft paper exports have a long-term negative trend, and strong Chinese demand is unlikely to last.
-Therefore, volumes are expected to start falling on a month-on-month basis starting from April 2024.
-Nevertheless, for 2024 as a whole, kraft paper exports are projected to be significantly higher than in 2023.
+However, since March 2023 they have been recovering on the month-on-month basis largely due to demand from China. - Kraft paper exports have a long-term negative trend, and strong Chinese demand is unlikely to last.
+Therefore, volumes are expected to consistently fall on a month-on-month basis starting from April 2024.
+Nevertheless, for 2024 as a whole, kraft paper exports are projected to be significantly higher than in 2023. - Rising shipments to Central America may result in higher volumes than currently expected.